zhan994/agi_sim/README.md

 # agi_sim
-**A repo. which maintains simulation tools in gazebo for agi-robotics.**
+**A repo. which maintains simulation tools in gazebo for agi-robotics on ubuntu20.04.**

-**The main branch is  developed on ros1 noetic.**

 ![](imgs/gazebo_rviz.gif)

 ## Dependencies

-1. ros1 noetic
+1. ROS1 noetic

 2. gazebo11